MagalhaesDev/Todo-nodeJs/README.md

 ### Completed task

-* This feature will set the todo to completed, returning the JSON of the task
+* This feature will set the todo to completed, returning the JSON of the task.

 ### Delete todo

-* This functionality of the HTTP delete method, will delete an existing todo, if all goes well it will return a JSON with the todo that remain, otherwise a 404 (Not Found) if the user does not exist
+* This functionality of the HTTP delete method, will delete an existing todo, if all goes well it will return a JSON with the todo that remain, otherwise a 404 (Not Found) if the user does not exist.

 ## Links
   - Repository: https://github.com/MagalhaesDev/Todo-nodeJs